-Lawyers for Kazuo Okada, the Japanese billionaire Wynn Resorts Ltd. (WYNN) is trying to remove from its board, are scheduled to return to a Nevada court in October to argue for access to the casino operator’s books.
+Lawyers for Kazuo Okada, the Japanese billionaire Wynn Resorts Ltd. (WYNN:US) is trying to remove from its board, are scheduled to return to a Nevada court in October to argue for access to the casino operator’s books.

 Clark County District Judge Elizabeth Gonzalez in Las Vegas, according to a notice filed in court, scheduled a hearing for Oct.
 2 on arguments whether Okada’s request for documents, including ones regarding Wynn Resorts’ dealings with Macau officials going back as far as 2000 and the company’s use of $120 million he invested in 2002, is reasonable.